Let's hear impressions from riders about their favorite gear that they've used extensively this winter.

 Touring: ★★★★★

-Suitable for both gliding and jumping users.
-It's light, so you won't get tired even after long periods of use.
-Switching modes is easy with simple controls, so it's a very convenient binding that can be used for both gliding and jumping.
+Suitable for both users who prioritize sliding and those who prioritize jumping.
+It's lightweight, so it's less tiring even during long periods of use.
+Switching modes is easy with simple operation.
+It's a very convenient binding as it can handle both sliding and jumping.

 ●Review: